lablabs/ansible-role-rke2/README.md

 rke2_disable:

 # Path to custom manifests deployed during the RKE2 installation
+# It is possible to use Jinja2 templating in the manifests
 rke2_custom_manifests:

 # Path to static pods deployed during the RKE2 installation